-Under the Federal Family Educational Rights and Privacy Act, 20 USC 1232g, WCC may disclose certain student information as directory information.
+Under the Federal Family Educational Rights and Privacy Act (FERPA), 20 USC 1232g, WCC may disclose certain student information as directory information.
 Directory information includes name, address, telephone listing, date of birth, major field of study, participation in officially recognized activities and sports, height and weight of athletic team members, dates of attendance, degrees and awards received, most recent educational institution attended, photographs, enrollment status, and e-mail addresses.
-If students object to any of the aforementioned information being released during any given term or academic year, they should provide written notification to the assistant dean of student affairs during the first two weeks of the respective term or academic year.
-Non-release forms are available at the following locations; student affairs in the Administration Building on the Sparks Campus in Eufaula; and the administrative office at the Fort Rucker Center.
+If students object to any of the aforementioned information being released during any given term or academic year, they should provide written notification to the director of enrollment services/registrar during the first two weeks of the respective term or academic year.
+Nonrelease forms are available at the following locations: enrollment services in Grimsley Hall on the Wallace Campus in Dothan; student affairs in the Administration Building on the Sparks Campus in Eufaula; and the administrative office at the Fort Rucker Center.